sauraabh007/IRIS-project/README.md

 ## After deployment, use the following steps: ##

-  1. Create a new 'Lightning Component Tabs with content as 'accountTable'. > Save
+  1. Create a new Lightning Component Tabs with content as 'accountTable'. > Save
   2. Navigate to the desired app via Setup.
 And add the tab to required App.

 ### Component Attributes